WeblateOrg/weblate/docs/user/glossary.rst

 An empty glossary for a given project is automatically created with the project.
-Glossaries are shared among all components of the same project, and optionally with other projects using :ref:`component-links`.
+Glossaries are shared among all components of the same project, and optionally with other projects using :ref:`component-links` on the glossary component.

 The glossary component looks like any other component in Weblate: